Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Acknowledgment

 This research was partially supported by Grants-in-Aid for Scientific Research on Innovative Areas (16H06569 and 17H06383) and Grant-in-Aid for Scientific Research (A) (21H04904) funded by the Ministry of Education, Culture, Sports, Science, and Technology, Japan.

-\if0 \begin{IEEEbiography}[{ }] Akira~Taniguchi received his B.E., M.E., and PhD. degrees from Ritsumeikan University, Kyoto, Japan, in 2013, 2015, and 2018, respectively.
-From April 2017 to March 2018, he was a research fellow of Japan Society for the Promotion of Science (DC2).
-From April 2018 to March 2019, he was a research fellow of Japan Society for the Promotion of Science (PD).
-Beginning in April 2019, he is currently a Specially Appointed Assistant Professor at the College of Information Science and Engineering, Ritsumeikan University.
-His research interests include intelligent robotics, artificial intelligence, and symbol emergence in robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Hiroaki~Murakami} received his BE degree in Information Science and Engineering from Ritsumeikan University in 2019, and ME degrees from the Graduate School of Information Science and Engineering from Ritsumeikan University in 2021.
-His current research interests include machine learning and language acquisition. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Ryo~Ozaki} received his BE degree in Information Science and Engineering from Ritsumeikan University in 2018, and ME degrees from the Graduate School of Information Science and Engineering from Ritsumeikan University in 2020.
+\if0 \begin{IEEEbiography}[{ }] {Akira~Taniguchi} received his Ph.D. degrees from Ritsumeikan University, Japan, in 2018.
+From 2017 to 2019, he was a Research Fellow of the Japan Society for the Promotion of Science.
+From 2019 to 2022, he was a Specially Appointed Assistant Professor at the College of Information Science and Engineering, Ritsumeikan University, Japan.
+Since 2022, He is currently a Lecturer at the same department.
+His research interests include intelligent robotics, artificial intelligence, and symbol emergence in robotics.
+He is also a member of RSJ, JSAI, ISCIE, and SICE. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Hiroaki~Murakami} received his BE degree in information science and engineering from Ritsumeikan University in 2019, and his ME degree from the Graduate School of Information Science and Engineering from Ritsumeikan University in 2021.
+His current research interests include machine learning and language acquisition. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Ryo~Ozaki} received his BE degree in information science and engineering from Ritsumeikan University in 2018, and his ME degree from the Graduate School of Information Science and Engineering from Ritsumeikan University in 2020.
 His current research interests include machine learning and language acquisition. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Tadahiro~Taniguchi} received his M.E. and Ph.D. degrees from Kyoto University, in 2003 and 2006, respectively.
 From 2005 to 2008, he was a Japan Society for the Promotion of Science Research Fellow in the same university.
 From 2008 to 2010, he was an Assistant Professor at the Department of Human and Computer Intelligence, Ritsumeikan University.
 From 2010 to 2017, he was an Associate Professor in the same department.
 From 2015 to 2016, he was a Visiting Associate Professor at the Department of Electrical and Electronic Engineering, Imperial College London.
-Since 2017, he has been a Professor at the Department of Information and Engineering, Ritsumeikan University, and a Visiting General Chief Scientist at the Technology Division of Panasonic Corporation.
-He has been engaged in research on machine learning, emergent systems, intelligent vehicles, and symbol emergence in robotics. \end{IEEEbiography} \fi
+Since 2017, he is a Professor at the Department of Information and Engineering, Ritsumeikan University, and a Visiting General Chief Scientist at the Panasonic (Holdings) Corporation.
+He has been engaged in research on machine learning, emergent systems, intelligent vehicle and symbol emergence in robotics. \end{IEEEbiography} \fi

 \appendices